 Add an extra layer of drywall

-This is an effective way of adding mass to the walls and it’s a very affordable one too.
+This is an effective way of adding mass to the walls, even though it can take a lot of time and money.

 By installing another layer of drywall, you are essentially adding another barrier, making it harder for sound to get in or out.